hjelfman/hjelfman.github.io/about.md

 ##### Q: Why does this website exist given that it has - generously - two readers?
 A: Why not?

+##### Q: What you said here does not match what you said in another place.
+A: Not a question, but I reserve the right to lie, fudge the truth, omit facts, and otherwise be a nuisance.

 <script>
   function change() {
     var b = document.getElementById("name");